 Garlic cloves can be planted anywhere from 1 to 2 inches deep (top of clove to soil surface).
 When figuring out whether or not the cloves are planted at the right depth, it should be based on the soil having settled and not fluffy soil that has just been tilled.
-In other words, very fluffy soil might require slightly deeper planting to meet the
+In other words, very fluffy soil might require slightly deeper planting to meet the proper depth.

-Some growers plant deeper than 2 inches, however, this is not recommended and only works well in very loose soils that drain very well.
+Some growers plant deeper than 2 inches, however, this is not usually recommended and only works well in very loose soils that drain very well.
 Generally any deeper than 2 inches is excessive and will force the garlic cloves to use valuable energy when emerging from the soil, limiting the size of the harvested bulbs due to the force of the soil pushing down on the bulbs while growing.

 How deep you choose to plant your cloves will depend on two factors.
 First is the type of soil you have and how well it drains.
 In poorly draining soils like clay, or regions that generally receive high amounts of rain, planting deeper than 1 inch can cause the garlic to rot during cool temperatures or during wet periods.
 In sandy or very well drained soil, planting less than 2 inches can lead to drought stress during dry periods.

 The second factor to consider is the climate of your region.
 The deeper a garlic clove is planted, the more winter protection it has.
 In warmer regions like the west coast, where winter conditions are mild, depth is not really a concern.